Gary Hicks (politician)

-Gary W. Hicks Jr is an American politician serving as a Republican member of the Tennessee House of Representatives from the 9th district.
-He assumed office on December 21, 2015.
+Gary W. Hicks Jr. is an American politician serving as a Republican member of the Tennessee House of Representatives from the 9th district.
+He was appointed to the office on December 21, 2015, following the resignation of Michael Harrison.
+He was sworn in on January 12, 2016.

 Early life and education

-Hicks was born in Rogersville, Tennessee.
-He earned a Bachelor of Science degree in computer science from East Tennessee State University and a Master of Business Administration from the University of Tennessee.
+Gary W. Hicks Jr. was born on October 4, 1977.
+He graduated from East Tennessee State University with a BS in computer science and from the University of Tennessee with an MBA.

-Career
+Career and community work

 Hicks worked as a network administrator for Rural Health Services.
+He has also worked as a technology director for Rogersville City Schools.
+He was a member of the Hawkins County Commission from 2006 to 2015.
+He has also served as a chair of United Way.

+Tennessee House of Representatives (2016–present)

-He has also worked as a technology director.
-Hicks was appointed to the Tennessee House of Representatives on December 21, 2015.
-Hicks also serves as chair of the House Finance, Ways and Means Subcommittee.
+Hicks was appointed to the Tennessee House of Representatives on December 21, 2015, and was sworn in on January 12, 2016.
+Hicks later became chair of the House Finance, Ways and Means Subcommittee.

 In 2023, Hicks supported a resolution to expel Democratic lawmakers from the legislature for violating decorum rules.
 The expulsion was widely characterized as unprecedented.

+In January 2025, Hicks voted in committee against the Education Freedom Act, which established a major school voucher program and was heavily promoted by Governor Bill Lee.
+The following year, after the bill went into effect, Hicks voted against another expansion to the program on the House floor.

+In 2026, Hicks opposed a bill that would restrict primary election voting to party-affiliated voters.
+The proposal was eventually voted down in committee.

+Personal life

+Hicks is married to his wife Laura, with whom he has two daughters.
+He is a Baptist and attends Shepard's Chapel Missionary Baptist Church in Rogersville.